HunterBelanger/scarabee/docs/source/theory/self_shielding.rst

 The next approximation we shall make is that that the total cross section for all the non-resonant isotopes :math:`m\ne r` is constant and equal to the potential scattering cross section (no absorption).
 For moderating materials, this is a valid approximation.
-If there are other resonant absorbers in our material, this still is not necessarily a bad approximation, as it is unlikely that the resonances of one nuclide will align with those of another.
-Such resonance overlap can and does occur however, and some codes have approximate means of treating this.
+Even if there are other resonant absorbers in our material, this is still not necessarily a bad approximation, as between resonances, the total cross section will be very nearly the potential cross section.
 In this case, we may substitute :math:`\sigma_{t,m}(E)\approx\sigma_{p,m}`, resulting in a new slowing-down
 equation: